The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Introduction

 Alignment is a cornerstone of Dungeons & Dragons (D&D).
 Its concepts of player morality and ethics are integral to many aspects of the game, including character class, monster motivation, and the structure of D&D’s fantasy cosmology.
-However, these concepts and how they apply in the game are not always cut and dry.
-Many heated arguments have exploded around the game table as each side debates their own interpretation of the rules.
+However, the application of these concepts within the game is not always clear.
+Many heated arguments have exploded around the game table as each side debates its own interpretation of the rules.

-Since it first appeared in Dungeons & Dragons, alignment has been misunderstood, misapplied, and misrepresented.
-Players easily grasp the intention of Good and Evil, but often have problem understanding Law and Chaos.
-[1] Others find the meaning of the individual alignments murky, [2] or just don’t understand them.
-[3] Some claim the concept is outdated, [4] [5] simplistic, [6] [7] undefinable, [8] and not relative to “real life”.
-[9] Whether these criticisms have any merit is not relevant to this discussion.
-Highlighting them serves to show the extent of confusion about the nature of alignment.
-Better understanding its concepts helps to dispel many of these issues.
+Since first appearing in Dungeons & Dragons, alignment has been misunderstood, misapplied, and misrepresented.
+Players readily grasp the intent behind Good and Evil, but often struggle to understand Law and Chaos.[1]
+Others find the meanings of the individual alignments ambiguous[2] or simply fail to comprehend them.[3]
+Some claim the concept is outdated,[4] [5] simplistic,[6] [7] undefinable,[8] and not relevant to “real life.”[9]
+Whether these criticisms have any merit is irrelevant to this discussion.
+Highlighting them serves to illustrate the extent of confusion surrounding the nature of alignment.
+A better understanding of its concepts helps dispel many of these issues.

-This article draws upon primary sources from the Original Dungeons & Dragons (OD&D), the “Basic” Dungeons & Dragons, and Advanced Dungeons & Dragons (1st and 2nd edition) games.
-However, the basic principles underlying alignments apply to all versions of Dungeons & Dragons, including all later versions (i.e., post-2nd edition).
+This article draws upon primary sources from the Original Dungeons & Dragons (OD&D), the “Basic” Dungeons & Dragons, and Advanced Dungeons & Dragons (AD&D) (1st and 2nd edition) games.
+However, the principles concerning alignment apply to all versions of Dungeons & Dragons, including all later versions (i.e., post-2nd edition).

 What is Alignment?

-Alignment determines how a player character, non-player character, or monster should act and respond in moral and ethical situations.
-[10] It is the moral code that defines their underlying worldview, their role in society, and their ultimate purpose in life.
-[11] Alignment covers many areas of life concurrently, such as the personal, social, political, and transpersonal.
+Alignment determines how a player character, non-player character, or monster should act and respond in moral and ethical situations.[10]
+It is the moral code that defines their underlying worldview, their role in society, and their ultimate purpose in life.[11]
+Alignment simultaneously encompasses multiple domains of life, including the personal, social, political, and transpersonal.
 Dungeons & Dragons divides this moral code into nine individual alignments.
-Two main axes comprise each individual alignment: the “Axis of Morality”, composed of the binary opposition of Good and Evil, and the “Axis of Ideology” of Lawful and Chaotic.
-[12] Both axes comprise eight alignment combinations that pivot on the ninth alignment — Neutrality, which is the abstention of the morality and ideology of the two axes.
+Two main axes comprise each alignment: the “Axis of Morality,” composed of the binary opposition of Good and Evil, and the “Axis of Ideology” of Lawful and Chaotic.[12]
+Both axes comprise eight alignment combinations that pivot on the ninth alignment — Neutrality, which is the abstention of the morality and ideology of the two axes.

-Alignment is not a measure of temperament or a substitute for personality.
-[13] Alignment tells nothing of a character’s individual qualities, such as their avarice, bravery, honesty, piety, sanity, and so forth.
-[14] However, alignment sometimes modifies these traits.
+Alignment is not a measure of temperament or a substitute for personality.[13]
+Alignment tells nothing of a character’s individual qualities, such as their avarice, bravery, honesty, piety, sanity, and so forth.[14]
+However, alignment sometimes modifies these traits.
 For instance, a Lawful Good character who possesses intense greed would have the worst tendencies of that trait blunted.
-However, alignment helps define a character’s persona to a degree in the role they adopt as adventurers and heroes.
-[15] It serves to tell other characters and monsters where they stand in life, both morally and ideologically.
+However, alignment helps define a character’s persona to a degree in the role they adopt as adventurers and heroes.[15]
+It serves to indicate to other characters and creatures their moral and ideological orientation.

-Alignment only applies to intelligent “thinking” beings.
-[16] [17] This means creatures with an Intelligence score of 5 or more.
-Creatures with fewer Intelligence points are typically (True) Neutral in alignment, [18] [19] or, more accurately, “unaligned”.
+Alignment only applies to intelligent “thinking” beings.[16]
+[17] This refers to creatures with an Intelligence score of 5 or higher.
+Creatures with fewer Intelligence points are typically (True) Neutral in alignment,[18] [19] or, more accurately, “unaligned.”
 These types of creatures include “normal” animals, such as domestic cats and dogs, cattle, and even dinosaurs, along with their fantasy world “giant” versions, such as giant ants, boars, and toads.
-It also includes non-intelligent monsters such as oozes, slimes, golems, zombies, and so forth.
-[20] These creatures cannot comprehend, nor has any use for, the moral, ethical, and ideological implications of other types of alignments.
+It also includes non-intelligent monsters such as oozes, slimes, golems, and zombies.[20]
+These creatures cannot comprehend, nor have any use for, the moral, ethical, and ideological implications of other types of alignments.
 These creatures exist in the moment, as the will to survive another day defines their existence.
 In short, they have no stake in the eternal game of alignment.

 It bears noting that the strictures of alignment do not apply to the gods and other divine powers.
-Deities needn’t strictly adhere to the tenants of their own alignment, as their motivations are above the morality of common mortal beings.
-Their actions may even contradict their alignment.
-[27] This form of alignment “free will” also applies to some mortal beings, such as humans and demi-humans.
+Deities needn’t strictly adhere to the tenets of their own alignment, as their motivations are above the morality of common mortal beings.
+Their actions may even contradict their alignment.[27]
+This form of alignment — referred to as “free will” — also applies to certain mortal beings, such as humans and demi-humans.
 That these beings are free to choose and can switch their alignment attests to a level of freedom from the absolute “force” of alignment.

 While the gods may freely ignore the repercussions of violating alignment, mortals often pay a price when they do so.
-Character classes who serve deities, such as clerics and paladins, and magic-users who have received extraplanar familiars, are more harshly judged for violations of their alignment.
-[28] As a result, a cleric could have some or all their spells denied, or a paladin have their powers stripped.
-Even player characters who follow no god, must adhere to the strictures of their ethos, as the gods of their alignment watch over and aid them.
-[29] Characters who frivolously change their alignment by their own volition must suffer the consequences.
-This includes loss of powers, experience levels, and its corresponding experience points.
-[30]
+Character classes that serve deities, such as clerics and paladins, and magic-users who have received extraplanar familiars, are more harshly judged for violations of their alignment.[28]
+As a result, a cleric could have some or all their spells denied, or a paladin have their powers stripped.
+Even player characters who follow no god must adhere to the strictures of their ethos, as the gods of their alignment watch over and aid them.[29]
+Characters who frivolously change their alignment of their own volition must suffer the consequences.
+This includes loss of powers, experience levels, and their corresponding experience points.[30]

 The Purpose of Alignment

-Tales of heroes and villains highlight the psychological underpinnings of humankind.
-[36] Thus, alignment represents the morality logic of the fairy tale and mythological story.
+Tales of heroes and villains highlight the psychological underpinnings of humankind.[35]
+Thus, alignment represents the moral logic of the fairy tale and mythological story.
 Characters within these tales represent humanity’s light (Good) and shadow (Evil) aspects in varying degrees.
 Tolkien used this type of imagery to indicate a person or place’s moral valuation to the reader.
 In The Lord of the Rings, he often represents those associated with Good with brightness (e.g., elves) or by the color white (e.g., Gandalf’s transformation from Gray to White).
-Conversely, darkness, shadow, and the color black signify Evil (e.g., the Dark Tower, the Black Riders, and the Shadow, Sauron).
-[37]
+Conversely, darkness, shadows, and the color black are often used to signify Evil — for example, through figures and symbols such as the Dark Tower, the Black Riders, the Shadow, and Sauron.[36]

 GOOD & EVIL — THE AXIS OF MORALITY